BEFORE YOU READ MY BIO:

-Until April 24th, 2015, the Winter QTH was in Port Saint Lucie, Florida, (ZIP Code 34987), north of Palm Beach, south of Orlando, and about 15 mi inland from the Atlantic Ocean.
+Until this April 24th, 2015, the Winter QTH was in Port Saint Lucie, Florida, (ZIP Code 34987), north of Palm Beach, south of Orlando, and about 15 mi inland from the Atlantic Ocean.
 We will return for the Winter by mid October.

 Here is the link to my Rep Web Site: www.HTConsultingServices.com